 This policy applies to students, employees, temporary employees, independent contractors, and visitors to MSP.
-Individuals violating this policy will be subject to immediate discipline, up to and including suspension or termination.
+Individuals violating this policy will be subject to immediate discipline.
+For students and employees, this could be up to and including suspension or termination.
+For visitors, this could be up to and including being trespassed from all MSP property.
 "Weapons" may include but are not limited to handguns, pistols, firearms, explosives, knives, chemical, other weapons, or items that may be perceived as such or as defined by Michigan law or local ordinance.